 To find out more about this, check out our in-depth IF function guides:

-How Do You Do Does Not Equal in Google Sheets?
+How Do You Use The Google Sheets Does Not Equal Function?

 The symbol used for the Does Not Equal function in Google Sheets is “<>.”
 This is a comparison function that allows you to check if the value inside the cell is not equal to the value of another cell.
 The output is then given out as either TRUE or FALSE.